2adapt/odslocal-api-documentation/README.md

 ```

-**NOTE:** when using `fetch` the secret UUID can be easily found by the user (looking at the network activity in devtools), so this example is not recommended.
+**NOTE:** when using `fetch()` the secret UUID can be easily found by the user (looking at the network activity in devtools).
 Since the UUID is a "bearer token", anyone who knows it is able to update the municipal indicators.
-So in principle it should be used only to make a simplequickly test the API.
+So this example is useful to make a quick test for the API, but it's not recommended to use in production.
+The requests for the API should always to sent from a server environment.